DejusDevspace/health-insurance-price-prediction/README.md

 # Health Insurace Charge Prediction
-Predicting annual health insurance charges for patients using various features.
+This repository contains analysis and training a model to predict annual health insurance charges for patients using various features.